Diana Ankudinova: Career beginnings

 At the age of four-and-a-half years, Diana's speech was extremely poor, with stuttering and other problems.
 Speech pathologists recommended that she be given singing lessons to improve her general speech and vocal skills.
 She quickly discovered that she loved singing.

 The head of the brass band of the city of Arsenyev, Alexander Varnamov, was the first to say that Diana had an extraordinary and very beautiful voice, and also a perfect ear for music.
 He predicted a great future for Diana as a singer.

-Diana's instructors also noticed her unique vocal abilities in her singing.
+Diana's instructors also noticed her unusual vocal abilities in her singing.
 Alexander Varnamov made an agreement with Elena Kazantseva, head of the vocal pop ensemble Zhemchuzhinki (Pearls), so that she would accept Diana into the collective.
 She also sang in a duet "Malinki" under the direction of Elena Kazantseva.

 Diana entered the Elegance vocal and choreographic school under the guidance of Anna Pekhtereva in the city of Arsenyev.

 Diana began entering many vocal contests while still very young.
 She also began singing in public events at every opportunity that was presented to her.

 After the move to Tolyatti, Diana continued singing in public at every opportunity and continued to enter many vocal competitions.
 She began studying vocals at the Melody circle of the Tolyatti House of Culture where she took vocal lessons from Svetlana Vovk.

 Diana played one of the main roles in the musical Teremok with the Russian orchestra of the Tolyatti Philharmonic in November 2014.

 In the theater and music studio at DKIT under the direction of Dmitry Marfin, she played in the musical Visiting the Fairy Tale, and also played the role of Becky Thatcher in the Jazz musical Tom Sawyer and His Friends, played the role of Muryonka the cat in the opera "Silver Hoof" in Tolyatti Philharmonic, in the musical Vovka in the Jazz Kingdom, in the musical New Adventures of Electronics.

 Here are a few of the prizes and diplomas of Diana Ankudinova: